 She feels that you may find one out of a hundred people who will connect with a piece because they have taken the time to understand and get to know the piece.
 She puts herself as a woman of both Kwaguilth and Gitxsan heritage into each of her pieces; from a rattle to each of her beautiful carvings sold in galleries.
 Valerie defines success as an artist with being happy with herself.
 “If I can be happy with who I am, then everything else that is produced through me will be just fine” (Val Morgan 2004).
 She doesn’t worry too much about her acceptance as a woman carver, but feels that if her work is good then word of mouth is really powerful.
 Valerie has experienced many successes in the gallery world and in one other unusual area.

-Disney came calling, looking for a carver to do props for the set of White Fang II, which included a transformation mask (Figure 1).
+Disney came calling, looking for a carver to do props for the set of White Fang II, which included a transformation mask (Figure 1 – header image of this article).
 Valerie had a very short time in which to do this piece and she started out with a big piece of green wood.
 The traditional way to dry the wood would be to cover it with brown paper and keep rotating the paper until the moisture is all sucked out of the wood. “…well today if you move along with the times you run all over the countryside looking for the biggest microwave, because a microwave will suck the moisture out evenly.
 So, this was supposed to be a little bit bigger than it is, but I couldn’t find a microwave big enough” (Val Morgan 2004).
 As a result the mask had to be taken down a bit in the back so it would fit, but the end result was still fabulous.

 Valerie walked away from the gallery system when it became clear that her work was not being respected for its cultural significance, the meaning behind the work, and also for the time and creative effort, all which were very important to her as a First Nations woman artist.
 The very relevant point that Valerie makes in her story is the lack of understanding of the Western art buyers; her carving is not only aesthetically beautiful, but also culturally significant.